Last Updated on 2 March, 2021 by Veronica

 Massena Square

-On both sides of Massena Square, you’ll find beautiful gardens to rest or just to enjoy the walk.
-On one side are the Gardens of Albert I and on the other, the Promenade du Paillon.
+On both sides of Massena Square, you’ll find beautiful gardens to rest in or just to enjoy the walk.
+On one side are the Gardens of Albert I, and on the other, the Promenade du Paillon.

-In it are 7 statues of men kneeling, representing the 7 continents and are supposed to be chatting.
-They are a work of the Catalan artist Jaume Plensa and it is called “Conversation in Nice”.
+Seven statues of men kneeling, representing the seven continents, are supposed to be chatting.
+They are a work of the Catalan artist Jaume Plensa called “Conversation in Nice.”

 Albert I Gardens